Ethics toolkit for medical students

 In its key document, Promoting excellence, the GMC sets out the medical skills, knowledge and professional behaviour that students must learn before graduating.
 In addition to setting standards for medical schools, NHS bodies and doctors involved in teaching, Promoting excellence places a number of basic obligations on students, including:

-• raising any concerns about patient safety, or any aspect of the conduct of others which is inconsistent with good professional practice
+• raising any concerns about patient safety, or any aspect of the conduct of others which is inconsistent with good professional practice; and

 • keeping to the guidance 'Medical students: professional values and fitness to practise' developed by the GMC and the Medical Schools Council.